Shaunofthedead19/reddit-war-opinion/README.md

     terraform apply --var="<ENTER-PROJECT-ID>"
     ```
     The terraform directory contains `main.tf` and `variable.tf` files, which contain the definition of the GCS Bucket and BigQuery dataset to be created, and the values configured to variables.
 4. Similarly, in the Visual Studio File Explorer, navigate to "~/reddit-war-opinion/mage/" and edit  From the terminal, navigate to mage directory of cloned repo ("~/reddit-war-opinion/mage/").
 This folder contains the files necessary to build Mage AI image and run our pipelines and tables.
-Before building image, navigate to ~/reddit-war-opinion/mage/ create a .env file, which will contain the following environment variables for you Mage AI image:
+Before building image, navigate to "~/reddit-war-opinion/mage/" and create a .env file, which will contain the following environment variables for you Mage AI image:
     `PROJECT_NAME=reddit-war-opinion`
     `GCLOUD_PROJECT_NAME=<GCLOUD-PROJECT-NAME>`
 Once done, use the following command to build and run the Mage AI docker image of your project.